CTXz/STM8-Project-Template/README.md

  #define INTERRUPT_HANDLER(a,b) void a() __interrupt(b)
 ```

 with `a` being the name of the handler, which may be user defined, and `b` being the interrupt vector number.
-A overview of the interrupt vectors along with their IRQ number and meaning can be found in the [STM8S103F3 datasheet](https://www.st.com/resource/en/datasheet/stm8s103f2.pdf), page 43, Chapter 7 - 7 Interrupt vector mapping, Table 10.
+A overview of the interrupt vectors along with their IRQ number and meaning can be found in the "Interupt Vector Mapping" section of your STM8's specific datasheet.

 If cross-compiler compatibility is not a concern, then you can also opt to use the SDCC specific interrupt handler declaration to which the `INTERRUPT_HANDLER` macro expands to.